EXPLORING THE MOTIVATION AND PROSPECTS OF MADRASSA STUDENT; A QUALITATIVE INQUIRY

 • Zeeshan Khan Department of Economics & Development Studies, University of Swat

-• Farhad Khan Department of Economics & Development Studies, University of Swat
+• Farhad Khan Department of Social and Gender studies, University of Swat

 • Najeeb Ullah Khan Institute of Management Sciences, Peshawar